 We began in response to the outbreak of COVID-19 pandemic in spring 2020 and are now growing into a sustainable hub of support for the community and by the community.
 Organizing at CHMA—community events, food giveaways, political education, housing justice organizing, social media communication, and so on—is completely run by unpaid members and neighbors, and we invite you to join.

-In the mean time, if you’d like to join us in the Fall, please fill out the membership form by clicking on “I Want To Join.”
-We’re also continuing our pods delivery work through the hiatus, so if you’re able to monetarily contribute to that effort, please click on “I Can Donate”!
+If you’d like to join us, please fill out the membership form by clicking on “I Want To Join.”
+If you’re able to monetarily contribute, please click on one of the donation options.

 Want to help?

 Start the volunteer onboarding process here.

 Please see below for ways to contact us.

 Call us at : (917) 341-7675